openebs/zfs-localpv/docs/prometheus-monitoring.md

+### Prerequisite

+We need to have k8s version 1.15+ to access the CSI volume metrics.

 ### Setup helm

 This step uses helm the kubernetes package manager.
-If you not setup the helm then do the below the configuration, otherwise move to next step.
+If you have not setup the helm then do the below configuration, otherwise move to the next step.

 ```
 $ helm version